The Duck Test And The Big Assumption

 Before I explain what I mean by triangulation - which from now I am going to call the "duck test" - and how to apply it, I must declare a belief or big assumption that I hold and that underlies this approach, and that is that truth is generic and universal – however, whenever and wherever it manifests.

 If you do not hold or share this belief, then this process may not work for you.
 But that’s OK – we’re all different, and we function differently.

 Truth may come in strange disguises

-Truth may appear in different ways – "the truth may come in strange disguises" - but if the filters in our minds are set wide enough and our minds are truly open we will see it.
-Or "seek and you will find".
+Truth may appear in different ways – "the truth may come in strange disguises" - but if the filters in our minds are set wide enough and if our minds are truly open we will see it.
+Or as it is said: "seek and you will find".

 Pointing to a generic or universal truth